Author

 Publish Date

 The University of Illinois Springfield will hold its 53rd annual commencement during three ceremonies in the UIS Performing Arts Center’s Sangamon Auditorium on Friday, May 10 and Saturday, May 11.
-A total of 1,051 students will participate in the ceremony out of the 1,625 students who are eligible to graduate.
+A total of 1,051 students will participate in the ceremonies out of the 1,625 students who are eligible to graduate.

 The ceremony for graduates in the College of Health, Science and Technology will be held at 7 p.m. on May 10.
 College of Liberal Arts and Social Sciences and College of Public Affairs and Education students will graduate at 10 a.m. on May 11, followed by a ceremony for the College of Business and Management at 3 p.m.